jclapp04/NoteDetector-Arduino/README.md

 f	D7
 g	D8
 (optional) DP	D9

 Verify connections:

 Only the GND line uses a resistor.

-No segment line uses a resistor individually.
+No segment line has an individual resistor.

-Each Arduino pin connects directly to its segment pin.
+Each Arduino pin connects directly to its corresponding segment pin.

-Power the Arduino from USB or a 5 V source.
+Power the Arduino using USB or a 5 V external source.

 Test Code

 int segPins[7] = {2, 3, 4, 5, 6, 7, 8}; // a–g pins

 int numbers[10][7] = {